Sun Yat-sen Mausoleum Music Stage: Architectural style

-The architectural style of the music stage exhibits a combination of Chinese and Western elements.
-In the use of natural environment and its layout and facade, it fully absorbs the architectural characteristics of ancient Greece, while on the details of spirit screen, musical altar and other buildings, it employs the form of South China's classical gardens.
-Its plane layout presents a semicircle, whose center is an arc-shaped reinforced concrete stage and a spirit screen.
+The amphitheatre was inspired by both Chinese and Western architectural elements.
+It uses the ancient Greece architectural details in its natural environment, layout, and facade; and it uses on the details from Classical Gardens of Suzhou on spirit screen musical altar and other buildings.
+Its layout is a semicircle, whose center is an arc-shaped reinforced concrete stage and a spirit screen.
 The stage is about 22 m long, 13.33 m wide and 3.33 m higher above the ground.
 At the back of the stage there is a concrete spirit screen, which follows the style of the traditional Chinese Mountain Five Screens.
 Standing on the Sumeru base and facing northward, the spirit screen is about 16.67 m wide, 11.33 m high and in a slightly curved shape.
 The surface of the screen is veneered with cement Zhanjia stone.
 The spirit screen not only serves as stage setting, but also reflexes sound waves.
 The upper part and two sides of the screen are engraved with moire patterns, below which three dragon heads are engraved, protruding from the screen.
 At the edge of the stage, there are several wave-shaped stairs, which are filled with soils to grow flowers and grass.

-In front of the stage, there is a crescent-shaped lotus pond which is 12.67 meters in radius and is used to collect the rainwater of the open space.
-Running throughout the year, the pond water strengthens the sound effect of the stage.
-On both sides of the stage there are some platforms on which reinforced concrete pergolas of wisteria are built.
-Below the stage, there are rest rooms, wash rooms and store rooms, etc.